configcat/docs/website/docs/sdk-reference/ruby.md

 ### JSON File

-The SDK can be set up to load your feature flag & setting overrides from a file.
+The SDK can be load your feature flag & setting overrides from a file.

 #### File
 ```ruby